Chollian-2B: Technology

 The resolution of the ocean payload is four times higher than that of Chollian, and the number of types of information produced has also doubled from 13 to 26.
 The number of daily observations has also increased from 8 to 10.
 It is equipped with the Geostationary Environment Monitoring Spectrometer (GEMS), a precision atmospheric environment observation device, and the Geostationary Ocean Color Imager-II (GOCI-II), an ocean observation device.

-The environmental payload can observe about 20 types of air pollutants, including particulate matter, nitrogen dioxide, sulfur dioxide, formaldehyde, and other particulate matter-causing substances in the atmosphere, as well as climate change-causing substances such as ozone and aerosol.
-The ocean payload provides 26 types of information, including red tide, floating algae, sea fog, and sea ice occurring in Korean territorial waters.
+The environmental payload, GEMS can observe about 20 types of air pollutants, including particulate matter (aerosol), ozone, and their precursors including nitrogen dioxide, sulfur dioxide, formaldehyde, glyoxal, in the atmosphere, where ozone and aerosol are climate change drivers.
+The ocean payload, GOCI-II provides 26 types of information, including red tide, floating algae, sea fog, and sea ice occurring in Korean territorial waters.
 This is twice the 13 types of information from the first satellite.
 The resolution is 250 m, which is better than the 500 m of the Chollian, and the data transmission speed is 18 times faster.